 Sopapilla Cheesecake also freezes well.
 Let it cool completely, slice it into portions, and wrap each piece tightly in plastic wrap.
 Then place the wrapped pieces in a freezer-safe container or zip-top bag.
 Freeze for up to 2 months.
 To serve, thaw overnight in the fridge and warm gently if desired.

-Sopapilla Cheesecake FAQs
+Sopapilla Cheesecake Recipe FAQs

 Does sopapilla cheesecake need to be refrigerated?